nubsuki/YouTube-Downloader/Readme.md

 ---

-# YouTube Video Downloader
+# YouTube Video Downloader & MP3 Downloader

-A simple and easy-to-use application to download YouTube videos.
+A simple and easy-to-use application to download YouTube videos and audios.
 Just follow these steps:

 ![Downloader](ytvd.png)